(Zurich, active c. 1890–1910)

 Purchase from the Karl B. Goldfield Trust 2018.218

-These sculptures depict tirthankaras, saviors or spiritual teachers in the Jain religion, one of the oldest religions in the world.
-They were carved into the steep sides of the cliffs below Gwalior’s fort between the 7th and 15th centuries.
-The tiny visitors depicted on the road emphasize their monumental scale.
+The sculptures were carved into the steep sides of the cliffs below Gwalior’s fort in the mid-1400s, but the faces were re-cut after the images were defaced in 1527.
+The tiny visitors depicted on the road emphasize their

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.